scalableinternetservices/ucsb_website/_slide_src/12_web_security.md

 ## Add a CRSF Protection Token to every request with side effects

-Generally every action with side effects originates with the preceeding page load.
+Generally every action with side effects originates with the preceding page load.

 On those pages insert a hidden CRSF protection token into the form.